PhilliprBurwell/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

+(Image #1)

 ![image](https://github.com/user-attachments/assets/a84f3bba-800c-4809-840c-67b0d5ae9510)

 </p>
 <p>
-#1 Create Ticket as End User As an end-user, create the following ticket
-entire mobile/online banking system is down
+#1 Create Ticket as End User - Login as Karen as an end-user and create the a Sev- A ticket, for example the problem will be that the online banking system is down.

 </p>
 <br />
+(Image #1)

 ![image](https://github.com/user-attachments/assets/8112957d-5e39-487f-8ae7-9f56c8dcdffc)

 </p>
 <p>
-#2 Observe Ticket observe the ticket’s properties Priority, Department, SLA, Assigned To
-Set Properties to the ticket, Sev-A (1 hour, 24/7), Online Banking DepartmentSet Properties to all the tickets; do SEV-A (SysAdmins last), observe ticket becomes inaccessible Switch to admin panel and assign yourself View-access to Sys Admins Switch to agent panel and observe the escalated ticket Observe that you can no longer make changes to it
+#2 Observe Ticket - As jon observe the ticket’s properties such as its priority, department, SLA.
+Click on each of the properties of the ticket.
+As Jon (SysAdmin) set the priority to Emergency and the SLA plan to Sev-A (1 hour, 24/7).
+Set it to the Online Banking Department and assign ticket to Jane.
+After that log off of Jon's account and go into Jane's to observe the escalated ticket that was assigned.

 </p>
 <br />
+(Image #1)

 ![image](https://github.com/user-attachments/assets/98ce7820-1dfd-499f-84d8-aec5947726a6)